Steve Kerr: Chicago Bulls (1993–1998)

 In 1993, Kerr signed with the Chicago Bulls.
-The Bulls made the playoffs in the 1993–94 and 1994–95 seasons, but without Michael Jordan's presence for all of 1994 and much of 1995, the team could not advance to the Finals.
+He played five seasons for the Bulls and typically came off of the bench, playing the role of three-point shooting specialist.
+The Bulls made the playoffs in the 1993–94 and 1994–95 seasons, but without Michael Jordan's presence for all of 1994 and much of 1995, the team was unable to advance to the Finals.
 However, with Jordan back full-time for the 1995–96 season, the Bulls set a then-NBA record of 72–10 and defeated the Seattle SuperSonics in the 1996 NBA Finals in six games.

-In the next season, the Bulls logged a 69–13 record for the regular season, and reached the 1997 NBA Finals, where they faced the Utah Jazz.
-At the end of Game 6, with the score tied at 86, Kerr took a pass from Jordan and hit the winning shot to make the Bulls lead 88–86.
-The Bulls defeated the Jazz in six games, with Toni Kukoč sealing the victory with a slam dunk with just 0.6 seconds left to make the score 90–86.
+In 1997, the Bulls logged a 69–13 regular-season record and reached the 1997 NBA Finals, where they faced the Utah Jazz.
+At the end of Game 6, with the score tied at 86, Kerr took a pass from Jordan and made a 17-foot jump shot to win the championship for the Bulls.
 Kerr also won the Three-Point Contest at the 1997 NBA All-Star Weekend.

-In the last minute of Game 2 of the 1998 NBA Finals against Utah, Kerr missed a 3-pointer, grabbed his own rebound and made a pass to Jordan who made a crucial three-point play, putting them in the lead for good.
-The play helped Chicago win the game and tie the series at 1.
-The Bulls won the series in six games.
+In the last minute of Game Two of the 1998 NBA Finals against Utah, Kerr missed a three-pointer, grabbed his own rebound, and made a pass to Jordan.
+Jordan made a crucial three-point play, putting the Bulls in the lead for good and helping the team tie the series at one game apiece.
+The Bulls went on to win the series in six games.

+Kerr set the Bulls' franchise single-season (.524, 1994–95) and career three-point field goal percentage (.479) records.
+During his tenure with the Bulls, Kerr averaged 8.2 points per game on 50.7% shooting.

 San Antonio Spurs (1999–2001)

 In January 1999, Kerr was acquired by the San Antonio Spurs in a sign-and-trade deal with the Bulls, whereby Chuck Person and a first-round pick in the 2000 NBA draft was sent to Chicago.
-The Spurs reached 1999 NBA Finals and won their first NBA Championship with a 4–1 series victory over the New York Knicks.
-Kerr became the second player to win four straight NBA titles without being a part of the 1960s Boston Celtics dynasty, the other being Frank Saul, who won four straight with Rochester and Minneapolis from 1951 to 1954.
-Kerr and Saul were the only two players in NBA history to have won two championships with two different teams in consecutive seasons, until Patrick McCaw achieved the same feat in 2019 and Danny Green in 2020.
+The Spurs reached the 1999 NBA Finals and won their first NBA Championship with a 4–1 series victory over the New York Knicks.
+Kerr and Frank Saul were the only two players in NBA history to have won three championships with two different teams in consecutive seasons, until Patrick McCaw, whom Kerr later coached with the Warriors, achieved the same feat in 2019.

 Portland Trail Blazers (2001–2002)

-Kerr was traded to the Portland Trail Blazers alongside Derek Anderson on July 24, 2001, in a deal that brought Steve Smith to the Spurs.
-He would remain in Portland for the 2001–02 season, playing in 65 games.
+On July 24, 2001, Kerr was traded to the Portland Trail Blazers alongside Derek Anderson in a deal that brought Steve Smith to the Spurs.
+Kerr would remain in Portland for the 2001–02 season, playing in 65 games and averaging 4.1 points per game.